benhoIIand/grunt-cache-bust/README.md

 defaults.
 Extra details are below.
 {
     algorithm: 'md5',                             // Algoirthm used for hashing files
-    assets: ['css/*', 'js/*']                     // File patterns for where all your assets live
+    assets: ['css/*', 'js/*']                     // File patterns for the assets you wish to hash
     baseDir: './',                                // The base directory for all assets
     deleteOriginals: false,                       // Delete the original file after hashing
     encoding: 'utf8',                             // The encoding used when reading/writing files